csreuter/csreuter.github.io/_posts/2024-01-02-the-rise-of-the-cdp-automation-application.md

 Is the modal CDP destined to move towards the SaaS applications that are adding workflows[^4]?
 Or is co-opting of the CDP market an indication of intense competition for market share driven by hungry startups?

+It is possible that these tools are simple filling in the CDP space with opinionated platforms based on users[^5]?
+Is a [Revenue Data Platform](https://www.pocus.com/) just a CDP and automation tool for GTM teams?
+Maybe one could call that, a CDP Automation Application. ;)

-My bet: this is an overall market expansion for both automation and CDPs, where the low end of the market (less technical users and those who wouldn’t buy a standalone or automation tool) will enjoy features provided by the tools they already use, and eventually become a funnel into the high end CDP and workflow tools mentioned above.
+My bet: this is an overall market expansion for both automation and CDPs, where the low end of the market (less technical users and those who wouldn’t buy a standalone or automation tool) or the audience-specific parts of the market (GTM, marketing, etc.) will enjoy CDP features tailored to them, and eventually become a funnel into the high end CDP and workflow tools mentioned above when their use cases expand or a company consolidates.

+In the end, more competition for customers is a good thing and drives innovation.
+I think we're seeing that play out in the CDP space today.

 {: .box-note}
 **What was I listening to when writing this?**